Azerbaijani oil prices drop

 By Trend

-The average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk decreased by $6.86 compared to the previous indicator, amounting to $65.78 per barrel.
+The average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk increased by $0.05 compared to the previous indicator, amounting to $65.83 per barrel.

 ---